kylead10/choice/README.md

-Project Description: Job Completion Options (trade off).
+Project Description: Job Completion Options (trade-off).
 This project is inspired by the classic "cheap, fast, good" dilemma often encountered in job completion scenarios.
 In this project, we explore the constraints and possibilities of these options / choices.

 Objectives: